juicedata/juicefs-csi-driver/docs/en/administration/troubleshooting-cases.md

 kubectl get pod -o jsonpath='{..containers[0].command}' $MOUNT_POD_NAME
 ```

-Check the mount pod start-up command carefully.
+Check the Mount Pod start-up command carefully.
 In the above example, the options followed by `-o` are the mount parameters of the JuiceFS file system.
 If there are multiple mount parameters, they will be connected through `,` (such as `-o aaa,bbb`).
-If you find a wrong format like `-o debug foreground` (the correct format should be `-o debug,foreground`), it will cause the mount pod to fail to start normally.
+If you find a wrong format like `-o debug foreground` (the correct format should be `-o debug,foreground`), it will cause the Mount Pod to fail to start normally.
 This type of error is usually caused by erroneous `mountOptions`, refer to [Adjust mount options](../guide/configurations.md#mount-options) and thoroughly check for any format errors.

 </details>